snehilvj/dmc-docs/docs/code-highlight/code-highlight.md

 ### Supported Languages

-By default, the `CodeHighlight` components supports syntax highlighting for the top 10 most commonly used languages:
+The `CodeHighlight` components supports syntax highlighting for the top 10 most commonly used languages:

 * `python` / `py`
 * `javascript` / `js`